Leroy Keith (criminal): David Suro

 About a month after the Von Gunten killing, the New York City police were alerted that Keith might be residing in the city, as a recent wave of liquor store and service station robberies matched his modus operandi.
 They were informed to stake out an apartment in The Bronx, where his mother was living, believing that their fugitive might appear there.
 Unbeknownst to them, on December 19, a 49-year-old cab driver named David Suro was cruising around Harlem when he was hailed at Seventh Avenue.
 He picked up two men and two women: one of the men was referred to as "Frisco Keith" by his companions.
 While driving through the heavy traffic and reaching Webster Avenue, the two men took out guns and told Suro that this was a stick-up.
 However, noticing that there was a police car parked nearby, the driver crashed the taxi into them, causing the robbers to exit.
 However, Keith fired two shots at Suro while exiting, hitting him in the chest and abdomen.
 Shortly after, Leroy Keith was engaged in hot pursuit by a multitude of patrolmen throughout the crowded streets, both sides exchanging gunfire but miraculously avoiding any civilian casualties.
 Keith was eventually cornered at a parked car and surrounded by five officers.
 Refusing to back down, he fired four times, but missed each shot.
 In response, Sgt.
 Richard Boland and officer James J. Connelly returned fire, with five of the bullets hitting the murderer in the chest, midsection and legs, effectively immobilizing him.

 Both Keith and Suro were driven to Fordham Hospital, while the police handled the remaining accomplices in the botched robbery.
 The other man, 22-year-old James T. Morris of Riverheard, was arrested soon after, as well as the two women.
-Sadly, despite his family's wishes and prayers, Suro passed away the following day from his injuries.
+Suro died the following day from his injuries.
 Meanwhile, Keith, who had to undertake an operation to remove the bullets from his body, fiercely resisted and swore at the doctors.
 Despite his protests, he was restrained and the slugs successfully removed, saving his life.
 Not long after receiving the news that they had captured their fugitive, detectives from Akron were dispatched to question Keith, who refused to cooperate with them.
 As a sign of their gratitude for Suro's heroic act, the $2,500 award for Keith's capture was given to the deceased's widow.